Doctoral Studies

 Laboratory: Anatomy & Physiology of Farm Animals

-PhD Thesis: “Infrared thermography of the udder and hematological analysis for the identification of health and welfare indicators in sheep and assessment of sheep milk quality.”
+Thesis: “Infrared mammary thermography and haematological analysis for identifying health and welfare indicators in sheep and for assessing ewe milk quality.”

 Laboratory: Anatomy & Physiology of Farm Animals